CoalTrain1618/MP_3_Xpenso/README.md

 - Special thanks to the contributors of the open-source libraries and tools used in this project.
 - Gratitude to the Django community for their extensive documentation and support.
 - Appreciation for the developers of Bootstrap and Chart.js for their excellent frameworks that enhanced the UI/UX of the application.

+## Contributions
+- Both contributors listed for this project are actually myself.
+I use two systems for development: a Linux desktop and a Linux laptop.
+When I first committed code from my laptop, I accidentally used the wrong git account because of its global git config.
+This is why two contributor accounts appear on the project.

 [Back to top](#contents)